Vraj2712/data-efficient-lung-cancer-prediction/readme.md

 ![Stability Across Seeds](figures/gh_stability_std.png)

-**What this plot shows**
+**What this shows**

-This figure displays the **standard deviation of metrics across 5 random seeds** for each training fraction.
+Standard deviation across 5 seeds at each training fraction.

 **Key observations**

-* Variance increases gradually as training data decreases
+* Variance increases gradually with less data (expected)
-* No instability, spikes, or metric collapse are observed
+* No instability spikes or collapse
 * AUC-ROC remains the most stable metric

 **Interpretation**

-The model produces **consistent and reliable results** across different random samples, demonstrating strong robustness and low sensitivity to data sampling.
+Results are **repeatable and consistent**, indicating low sensitivity to sampling variation.

 ---